Get insider access

 No

-The Focal & Naim app is decent, and you can see a video of how it works here.
-The app is fairly basic, but it offers a 5-band graphic EQ and presets to help you adjust their sound.
+The Focal & Naim app is good, and you can see a video of how it works here.
+The app offers a 5-band graphic EQ and presets to adjust the headphone's sound.
 You need to be playing audio to adjust the EQ, though.
-In addition to sound customization, you can also check the battery life and audio format as well as adjust noise cancelling modes and update the firmware.
-You can even adjust the LED logo light's brightness.
+Adding to the flexibility of the headphones, Focal adds a Sound Personalization feature to the app version 6.5.1 to adjust the tuning for your unique hearing.
+In addition to sound customization, you can also check the battery life and audio format, adjust the noise cancelling modes, and update the firmware.
+You can even adjust the LED logo's brightness.
 Keep in mind that if you made changes in the app in Bluetooth mode, they'll apply in DAC mode, even though you can't use this connection with the app.

 Connectivity